-When the sun is constantly shining, and the vacations are in abundance, you may be thinking it to be the worst time to replace your home’s windows.
+When the sun is constantly shining, and vacations are in abundance, you may be thinking it is the worst time to replace your home’s windows.
 Summer is a time of fun, relaxation, and living life.
 Unfortunately, if your windows are in poor condition, you could see challenges ahead if summer is not used to replace them.

 Old windows are often drafty and single-paned, leaving the interior temperature of your home at risk.
 Your heat or air conditioning could be battling the outside temperature as a result of inefficient windows.
 By replacing your windows early in the summer, you can see a fundamental change in your cooling bill.
 You will likely see that exact change in your heating bill a few months down the line.

 Bask in the Noise Reduction

 It is reasonable to hear some outside noises through your home’s windows.
 Someone that honks their car horn right outside, taps on the window, and other noises are normal to hear.
 However, if you can listen to the sounds of summer a block away, you may find relief in new windows.
 Replacing your windows in the summer will likely mean you can no longer hear: